-The goal keeper is not allowed to touch ball that is completely outside the penalty area and the attacking robot is not allowed to touch a ball that is completely inside the penalty area.
+The goal keeper is not allowed to touch a ball that is completely outside the penalty area, and the attacking robot is not allowed to touch a ball once it has been completely inside the penalty area.
 The line is part of the penalty area.
-If the attacker touches the ball when the ball is inside the penalty area then the penalty shot is deemed unsuccessful.
-If the goal keeper touches the ball when the ball is outside the penalty area then a goal will be awarded to the attacking team.
+This way, a penalty shot is effectually over after the first goal shot which entered the penalty box, either in favor of the attacker if a goal has been scored, or in favor of the defending team if the goal keeper successfully blocked or if the ball just did not reach the goal line.
+However, if the goal keeper touches the ball when the ball is outside the penalty area, then a goal will be awarded to the attacking team.